Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Method

-As discussed in \cref{sec:intro}, we observe that the model trained with source data is able to build a capable source feature space, but when we apply it to target domain, the features run into undesirable chaos. \textit{The performance drop is highly related to the cross-domain feature dissimilarity} caused by the domain gap.
+As discussed in Sec. \ref{sec:intro}, we observe that the model trained with source data is able to build a capable source feature space, but when we apply it to target domain, the features run into undesirable chaos. \textit{The performance drop is highly related to the cross-domain feature dissimilarity} caused by the domain gap.
 Intuitively, if we pull target features to source ones, it implicitly implies an adequate feature space for segmenting target samples.
 To this end, we aim to conduct \textit{cross-domain positive pairs}, \textit{i.e.}, $(\mathbf{q}, \mathbf{k}^+)$, from the \textit{exactly} same category but different domains, and then maximize their agreement.
-We study two objectives for this procedure, including InfoNCE~\cite{infonce} and MSE.
+We study two different objectives, including InfoNCE \citep{infonce} and MSE.
+InfoNCE pulls together positive pairs $(\mathbf{q}, \mathbf{k}^{+})$ and pushes away negative pairs $(\mathbf{q}, \mathbf{k}^{-})$.